Albert Anastasia: Murder, Inc.

 On June 7, 1936, following a prosecution by Dewey's office masterminded by Eunice Carter, Luciano was convicted on 62 counts of forced prostitution.
 On July 18, he received a 30 to 50-year sentence in state prison.

 Genovese became acting boss, but he fled to Italy in 1937 after being indicted on a 1934 murder.
-Costello now became acting boss of the Luciano crime family.
+Costello then became acting boss of the Luciano crime family.

 In May 1939, Anastasia allegedly ordered the murder of Morris Diamond, a Teamsters Union official in Brooklyn who had opposed Buchalter's attempts to maintain control of the Garment District in Manhattan.
 In the summer of 1939, he allegedly organized the murder of Peter Panto, an International Longshoremen's Association activist who had been leading a movement for democratic reforms in the union's local chapters, and refused to be intimidated by ILA officials.
 On July 14, 1939, Panto disappeared; his body was later recovered on a farm in New Jersey.